remix-run/react-router/doc/01 Route Configuration/Route.md

 ### `handler`

-The component to be rendered when the route is active.
+The `RouteHandler` component to be rendered when the route is active.

 ### `children`